BICEP/Keck XXI: Constraints on Early-Universe Parity Violation from Multipole-Dependent Birefringence: Data Model and Likelihood

-For all auto- and cross-spectra $XY$ and frequency pairs $(\nu_1, \nu_2)$, the binned bandpowers are concatenated to form the model prediction vector:
+For all auto and cross spectra $XY$ and frequency pairs $(\nu_1, \nu_2)$, the binned band powers are concatenated to form the model prediction vector:

 where $N_\mathrm{spec}$ is the total number of $E$ and $B$ power spectra that are chosen to be included into the likelihood calculation.
 This stacking matches the structure of the observed data vector \(\mathbf{D}^{\mathrm{data}}\), enabling direct likelihood evaluation.
-The Gaussian log-likelihood is then evaluated as:
+The Gaussian log-likelihood is then evaluated as

-where $\mathbf{\Sigma}$ is the bandpower covariance matrix.
-We use the same bandpower covariance matrix as previous analyses~\cite{BICEP2Keck2015}, where it is estimated using the baseline 499 simulations.
+where $\mathbf{\Sigma}$ is the band power covariance matrix.
+We use the same band power covariance matrix as previous analyses~\cite{BICEP2Keck2015}, where it is estimated using the baseline 499 simulations.
 To improve stability, terms with zero expected covariance are explicitly set to zero to reduce the noise from the finite number of simulated realizations.

 We use a Gaussian likelihood for computational efficiency and consistency with previous birefringence analyses.
-Given that the constraining power in our analysis focuses primarily on intermediate multipoles $\ell \sim 300\text{--}500$, the differences from the Hamimeche--Lewis likelihood are negligible for the parameter constraints presented here.
+Given that the constraining power in our analysis focuses primarily on intermediate multipoles $\ell \sim 300\text{--}500$, the differences from the Hamimeche-Lewis likelihood are negligible for the parameter constraints presented here.

-In summary, the sampled model parameter set is:
+In summary, the sampled model parameter set is

-where: \begin{itemize} \item $\alpha_\nu$ are the per-frequency effective rotation angle parameters, used in Eqs.~\eqref{eq:anglecal_ee}--\eqref{eq:anglecal_be}. \item $\beta_{\mathrm{cmb}}$ is the isotropic cosmic birefringence angle. \begin{itemize} \item In model-independent birefringence runs, $\beta_{\mathrm{cmb}}$ is modeled as a step function by substituting Eq.~\eqref{eq:step_func} into Eqs.~\eqref{eq:rot_ee}--\eqref{eq:rot_eb}.
+where \begin{itemize} \item $\alpha_\nu$ are the per-frequency effective rotation angle parameters, used in Eqs.~\eqref{eq:anglecal_ee}--\eqref{eq:anglecal_be}. \item $\beta_{\mathrm{CMB}}$ is the isotropic cosmic birefringence angle. \begin{itemize} \item In model-independent birefringence runs, $\beta_{\mathrm{CMB}}$ is modeled as a step function by substituting Eq.~\eqref{eq:step_func} into Eqs.~\eqref{eq:rot_ee}--\eqref{eq:rot_eb}.

-\item In EDE analyses, $\beta_{\mathrm{cmb}}$ is set to zero, so the $\alpha_\nu$'s become the overall per-band polarization rotation angle, whether from instrumentation or cosmological origin. \end{itemize}
+\item In EDE analyses, $\beta_{\mathrm{CMB}}$ is set to zero, so the $\alpha_\nu$'s become the overall per-band polarization rotation angle, whether from instrumentation or cosmological origin. \end{itemize}